elementbound/nlon/doc/protocol.md

 necessary, exceptions can be made in cases where both peer implementations can agree on a shared meaning for the header.

+Similar to HTTP's `Authorization` header, you can use any of the authorization schemes like Basic or Bearer with JWTs, or even something custom.
+Since the specification doesn't explicitly enforce any method of authorization, just how it's communicated, any solution can be used as long as both Peers recognize it.

 #### Other fields

 The header MAY contain other, arbitrary fields.
 These can be added and